Tannerwill756/node-auth1-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+## AUTH WORKFLOW

+## SESSIONS & COOKIES

+- a `cookie` is a container (key/value) of data that travels between client and server.

+- a `session` is a way to store information about clients on the server.